Core Faculty

 Fiann Paul

 Fiann Paul is the world’s most record-breaking explorer, whose favorite frontier is consciousness.
 He is a Jungian psychoanalyst, leadership consultant, and multi-disciplinary artist.
 As founder of the IJPA, he brings a rare synthesis of depth psychology, visionary practice, leadership, and lived initiation into the unknown.
-His background includes what he regards as three forms of experiential education: completing the Ocean Explorers Grand Slam (rowing all five oceans), living on five continents, and twelve years of personal and clinical work with plant medicines and psychedelic-assisted therapies, alongside four academic degrees.
+His background includes what he regards as three forms of experiential education: completing the Ocean Explorers Grand Slam (rowing all five oceans), living on six continents, and twelve years of personal and clinical work with plant medicines and psychedelic-assisted therapies, alongside four academic degrees.

 Jerome Braun